nyvyn/autonomais/README.md

 2. **Conditional Nodes**: Conditional nodes act as decision points within your workflow, determining the flow based on certain conditions.
 They help to dynamically alter the path of execution based on the outcome of previous nodes or external factors.
-3. **Exit Nodes**: As the name suggests, exit nodes mark the completion of a workflow.
-They ensure the workflow terminates gracefully once the desired outcome is achieved.
+3. **Exit Nodes**: As the name suggests, exit nodes are agent nodes that exit upon completion of their work.
    Though typically the last node in your workflow, they can also be interspersed to handle various termination conditions or outcomes.

 ### Node Characteristics